Phuongdong-max/Employee-management-app/README.md

 The Employee Management Application requires the following to be installed on your system:

 - Windows operating system
-- .NET Framework (version XYZ or higher)
+- .NET Framework (version 3.0.0 or higher)

 ## License